Knee Swelling Q & A

 Doc, my knee is swollen, hot, and hurts.
 What’s Up?

 Bleeding and infection are the two most common causes of a hot, swollen joint.
-Bleeding from an injury or surgery leads to a hematoma, or collection of blood.
-The body responds by trying to break up the clot; this response produces the heat.
+Bleeding from an injury or surgery leads to a hematoma or collection of blood.
+The body responds by trying to break up the clot; this response produces heat.
 A hematoma caused by bleeding can be aspirated and withdrawn from the knee.
 Infection, in contrast, stimulates a multi-system immune reaction, which includes cellular, vascular, and lymphatic responses.
 This rush of fluid and cells leads to warmth and swelling.
-Infection is a medical emergency and must be treated with surgical wash-out and antibiotics.
+Infection is a medical emergency and must be treated with a surgical wash-out and antibiotics.

 Doc, my knee swells after I run or hike but is otherwise okay.
 What’s up?